nbaglivo/graphql/PITCHME.md

 # GraphQL

-Disclaimer: This is not a technical thing, just presents a problem and a possible solution.
-Also I'm not and expert and this need more work.
+Disclaimer: I'm not and expert and this need more work.

 ---